 You could experience pregnancy insomnia, or otherwise, have trouble sleeping due to back pain and general discomfort.

 Usually, you will see your baby bring his hands towards the face during an ultrasound, and you might also see the baby stick her tongue out.
 As the fetal movement coordination improves, so will the baby's movements.
 Your doctor will be able to tell you the gender with a great deal of accuracy.

 Contact your doctor if you're experiencing severe pains.
 Some pains are normal like those in your lower back, in your ribs, legs, and knees, because of the increasing body weight.

-However if your sensations make you feel concerned and the pains it just don't feel natural and normal, contact your doctor right away.
+However if your sensations make you feel concerned and the pains don't feel natural and normal, contact your doctor right away.

 Hydration is of the biggest importance as you are moving into the third trimester.
 Drinking enough water will secure that the baby has sufficient supplies of the amniotic fluid and you don't suffer from fatigue and constipation more than you already are.
 Don't push yourself to drink as much water as possible, but feel free to drink whenever you feel thirsty.

 The 26th week of pregnancy is a great time to go on a "babymoon", a short vacation with your partner to enjoy all of the romantic time before you give birth.